input-output-hk/mantis/README.md

 For build the monitoring, you need to run the  following script: `./docker/monitoring/build.sh` This script prepares a docker image of mantis.
 And as a precondition you need to have installed docker-compose and sbt.

-We can see the dashboard called "Mantis" in the following host: http://localhost:3000 using user and password: admin and admin
+We can see the dashboard called "Mantis" at URL: http://localhost:3000 using user and password: admin and admin

 ### TLS setup